-James Frankcom, who as James Folgate used to be a Tower Hamlets Labour party official, writes for that strange phenomenon, East London News.
+James Frankcom, who used to be a Tower Hamlets Labour party official, writes for that strange phenomenon, East London News.
 He has a curious writing style, but his account of last Wednesday’s Tower Hamlets Council meeting is enjoyable and informative.
 He has asked me to publish it as a guest post, so here it is:

 By James Frankcom